ledgitbe/casco/HACKATHON_README.md

 ### Public release

-We will release the entire framework under the GNU GPLv3 license, but right now the repository is not in a state ready for release yet.
+We are sharing our internal repository with you so we can fully disclose the history of this repository.
+We will release the entire framework under the GNU GPLv3 license, but right now the repository is not ready for release yet.
 Right now our focus is on the hackathon.
 We will prepare the repository for public release after the hackathon.

 ### Pictures!
 ![QA on the example projects](https://bico.media/98e8202577620aa6ca20b1b9f9108594f4521f77cd1e54dc1855796940fe4ce6)